Unicorn-TAF/docs/_docs/api/rest-assertions.md

 order: 3
 ---

-[Unicorn.Backend](https://www.nuget.org/packages/Unicorn.Backend) has collection of rest api matchers compatible with [core assertions mechanism](../../testing/assertions).
+[Unicorn.Backend](https://www.nuget.org/packages/Unicorn.Backend) has collection of rest API matchers compatible with [core assertions mechanism](../../testing/assertions).
 The matchers can be used to validate the response of the API: status code, response body, response headers, and more.
 Here is an example of how to use these assertions:

 ```csharp
 RestResponse userResponse; // get response from the API